aisinker/vulkan_raw/README.md

     | `VkImageViewType.VK_IMAGE_VIEW_TYPE_2D_ARRAY` | `VkImageViewType::IVT_2D_ARRAY` |
     | `VkShaderFloatControlsIndependence.VK_SHADER_FLOAT_CONTROLS_INDEPENDENCE_32_BIT_ONLY` | `VkShaderFloatControlsIndependence::F32_BIT_ONLY` |

-2. For using extension functions, the loading function pointer operation must be taken before.
-We provide a `Functions` object to do this on every extension, echo one corresponding to the extension's functions set.
+2. Most functions must need to obtain a corresponding function pointer before use.
+We provide a `Functions` object to do this on every module, echo one corresponding to the module's functions set.

 ## Example